pkp/pkp-docs/learning-ojs/en/settings-distribution.md

 Select the fee payment method you will use under **Payment Plugins**.

 If you select **PayPal Fee Payment**, additional fields will appear.

-To accept PayPal payments, you will need to go to Website Settings > Plugins and enable the PayPal Plugin, then do additional setup and configuration explained in the [Paypal Plugin Guide](https://docs.pkp.sfu.ca/using-paypal-for-ojs-and-ocs/en/).
+To accept PayPal payments, you will need to go to Website Settings > Plugins and enable the PayPal Plugin, then do additional setup and configuration explained in the [PayPal Plugin Guide](https://docs.pkp.sfu.ca/using-paypal-for-ojs-and-ocs/en/).
 Through this process you will get the values for the **Account Name**, **Client ID**, and **Secret** fields.

 ![](./assets/learning-ojs3.2-jm-settings-dist-paypalsettings.png)